 You save up money before the sabbatical period and use it to finance your time away from work.
 Keep in mind that you should also think about your financials for after the sabbatical if you decide to not return back to your employer.

 Making money while not having to work for it sounds like a too good to be true solution for many.
 Yet, there are ways to make it happen with the right knowledge and preparation.
-If you want to learn more, you might be interested in our summary of our TOP 8 Favourite Resources To Financial Independence For Beginners.
+If you want to learn more, read how to generate passive income, and get these TOP 8 Favourite Resources To Financial Independence For Beginners.

 Things to consider before taking a sabbatical